unsol/design/eth_interface.md

 `result` **i32** Returns 0 on success, 1 on failure and 2 on `revert`

+**Trap conditions**

+- load `address` from memory at `addressOffset` results in out of bounds access,
+- load `u128` from memory at `valueOffset` results in out of bounds access,
+- load `dataLength` number of bytes from memory at `dataOffset` results in out of bounds access.

 ## callDataCopy

 Copies the input data in current environment to memory.
 This pertains to